skip to content

 Your Running Shoe History and Recurring Injuries

 Running shoes can be divided into four groups: neutral, stability, motion control, and minimalist (including barefoot shoes).
 These classifications provide progressively more gait correction and stability technology.
+Want to find out the difference between them?
+Check out this article.

 Do you pronate too much?
 Alternatively, do you heel strike or underpronate?
 Are you prone to running-related problems like plantar fasciitis?
 You can determine the type and level of stability you require in your running shoes by taking into account the following: